Alfresco/docs-alfresco/insight-engine/latest/using/reports/reports.md

 ## Insight Zeppelin

 > **Note:** Before upgrading Alfresco Insight Zeppelin ensure you backup your notes first.
 Then once the upgrade is complete you can re-import them.
-See [Export/Import Alfresco Insight Zeppelin Notes](../tasks/search-insight-engine-upgrade-note.md).
+See [Export/Import Alfresco Insight Zeppelin Notes]({% link insight-engine/latest/config/note.md %})

 This is a list of pre-configured reports: